 - Cut biscuits using pizza dough cutter, bench scraper, biscuit cutter, or anything you have!

-- Cook biscuits for 7 minutes, rotate pan, and cook for an additional 7 minutes (14 minutes total).
+- Bake for 7 minutes, rotate pan, and bake for an additional 6 to 7 minutes (13 to 14 minutes total).

 - This recipe makes 8-10 biscuits depending on the size of biscuit.
 I prefer to make 8 larger biscuits.